H.R. 972: Sloan Canyon Conservation and Lateral Pipeline Act

 Southern Nevada Water Authority

-It gets a legally required, no-rent federal right-of-way for the Horizon Lateral Pipeline, making the project easier and cheaper to move forward.
+It gets a legally required, rent-free federal right-of-way for the Horizon Lateral Pipeline, removing a major permitting hurdle and cost from the project.

 Las Vegas-area water users